Nexus Mechanism Driver Installation Guide¶

 ml2_conf_cisco.iniis optional if you’d like to isolate cisco specific parameters.

-[ml2] #- This neutron config specifies to use vlan type driver and use # cisco nexus mechanism driver. type_drivers = vlan tenant_network_types = vlan mechanism_drivers = openvswitch,cisco_nexus #- This extension driver must be enabled when the mechanism # driver includes nexus. extension_drivers = cisco_providernet_ext #- This neutron config specifies the vlan range to use. [ml2_type_vlan] network_vlan_ranges = physnet1:1400:3900 #- Provide Nexus credentials, OpenStack hostname, and nexus interface [ml2_mech_cisco_nexus:192.168.1.1] username=admin password=mySecretPasswordForNexus host_ports_mapping=host-1:[1/2]
+[ml2] #- This neutron config specifies to use vlan type driver and use # cisco nexus mechanism driver. type_drivers = vlan tenant_network_types = vlan mechanism_drivers = openvswitch,cisco_nexus #- This neutron config specifies the vlan range to use. [ml2_type_vlan] network_vlan_ranges = physnet1:1400:3900 #- Provide Nexus credentials, OpenStack hostname, and nexus interface [ml2_mech_cisco_nexus:192.168.1.1] username=admin password=mySecretPasswordForNexus host-1=1/2

 Restart neutron to pick-up configuration changes.